Great Istanbul Tunnel: Construction

 The RV Fugro Scout, a Singapore-flagged research/survey vessel of 83 m length and 20 m beam, started soil survey works in Bosphorus on 28 July 2017 in order to determine the exact tunnel route.
 Construction began in 2018, and was expected to be completed by 2023.
-Due to some issues in land acquisition, the project is now expected to be completed by 2028.
+Due to some issues in land acquisition, the project is now expected to be finished in 2028.